Company Name – Laurus Labs Limited (Laurus Labs)

 3. What is my view on company valuation?

-Company has had a big jump in revenue in FY21.
+Company had a big jump in revenue in FY21 but muted growth in FY22.
 EBITDA margin increase led to ~4x jump in profits but sustainability of such margins is still to be tested as they have come down from 32-33% to 28% in FY22.
-Company has a lot of competition in key segments – ARV API and Formulations (Government tenders for drugs in Low and Middle Income countries) so having ROE/ROCE at 26/28% is unsustainable.
+Company has a lot of competition in key segments – ARV API and Formulations (Government tenders for drugs in Low and Middle-Income countries) so having ROE/ROCE at 26/28% is unsustainable.
 I would expect the EBITDA margin to come down to a more sustainable level of ~24-25%.

-Company trades at EV/EBITDA (TTM) ratio of 23x and P/E (TTM) ratio of 37x.
-Stock looks interesting in long term and should be evaluated further by investors at an entry price which 40-50% lower than the current market price due to (1) reversion in EBITDA margins to a more sustainable level and (2) high working capital in the business.
+Company trades at an EV/EBITDA (TTM) ratio of 20x and a P/E (TTM) ratio of 34x.
+The stock looks interesting in long term and should be evaluated further by investors at an entry price that is 25-30% lower than the current market price due to (1) reversion in EBITDA margins to a more sustainable level and (2) high working capital in the business.

 4. What are the risks to the investment analysis?